EDCD/EDDN/schemas/fsssignaldiscovered-README.md

 has `$USS_Type_MissionTarget;` value.
 Only the Cmdr with the mission has any use of these.
 There's not even a statistical use.

-Because we only have a `message` level `timestamp` and `SystemAddress` these should be removed from each member of the `signals` array.
+Because of the location cross-check the `SystemAddress` is in the top-level `message` object, and thus you **MUST** remove such from each signal in the array.

+Do **NOT** remove the `timestamp` from each signal in the array.
+Whilst these should be identical for a "just logged in or arrived in system" set of signals, this is not true of manually FSS scanned USS signals.

 ### Augmentations
 #### horizons flag